premAI-io/state-of-open-source-ai/models.md

 - Inference optimisations possible.
 - In the model architecture it uses:
   - Uses [squared ReLU activation function](https://www.adept.ai/blog/persimmon-8b#model-details).
-  - Uses [RoPE](https://arxiv.org/abs/2104.09864) and [QKNorm](https://arxiv.org/abs/2010.04245) which might've been mostly needed to stabilise squared ReLU training since it was also used to reduce instability issues in [ViT-22B model](https://arxiv.org/abs/2302.05442).
+  - Uses RoPE {cite}`su2022roformer` and QKNorm {cite}`henry2020querykey` which might've been mostly needed to stabilise squared ReLU training since it was also used to reduce instability issues in ViT-22B model {cite}`dehghani2023scaling`.

 ##### Limitations